 Installation

-PyQInt is available via both Conda and PyPI.
-We recommend using an
+PyQInt is available via PyPI.

 Why environments?